getify/You-Dont-Know-JS/async & performance/ch1.md

 Let's imagine a site that displays a list of status updates (like a social network news feed) that progressively loads as the user scrolls down the list.
 To make such a feature work correctly, (at least) two separate "processes" will need to be executing *simultaneously* (i.e., during the same window of time, but not necessarily at the same instant).

-**Note:** We're using "process" in quotes here because they aren't true operating system level processes in the computer science sense.
+**Note:** We're using "process" in quotes here because they aren't true operating system–level processes in the computer science sense.
 They're virtual processes, or tasks, that represent a logically connected, sequential series of operations.
-We'll simply prefer "process" over "task" since terminology-wise, it will match the definitions of the concepts we're exploring.
+We'll simply prefer "process" over "task" because terminology-wise, it will match the definitions of the concepts we're exploring.

 The first "process" will respond to `onscroll` events (making Ajax requests for new content) as they fire when the user has scrolled the page further down.
 The second "process" will receive Ajax responses back (to render content onto the page).